antmendoza/my-temporal-pocs/java/_worker_versioning/README.md

 ```

-## Example6: worker versioning with ramping strategy and PINNED
+## Example6: worker versioning with ramping strategy and from PINNED to auto-upgrade
 - start 100 workflows
 - start a versioned worker, setting up worker versioning to `loan-proces<random>:v1` and `pinned`
   - the worker does not process workflow tasks, because current version is not set